 IS "JOHN OF GOD" A HEALER OR A CHARLATAN?
 IS ABC NEWS NUTS?
 In an hour long report last night, Primetime Live co-anchor John Quinones traveled to a remote area of Brazil to find out if "John of god" is really a miracle healer as his followers claim.
 Wake up ABC!
 It's the 21st Century.
 In a position to help millions of viewers understand that they live in a rational universe, ABC has chosen instead to tell them that their sad superstitions are open scientific questions.
 To give the program credibility they turned to "one of the world's most respected surgeons, Dr. Mehmet Oz."
 Oz is no doubt a fine surgeon, but he has touch therapists in his operating room helping patients "connect to the healing energy everywhere."

 Randi was given 19 seconds to comment on John of god's trickery.
-(Randi spent more than an hour in New York being interviewed and taped for his 19 seconds on screen.
-Check out his detailed account of the interview and his commentary on the ABC program.)
+(Randi spent more than an hour in New York being interviewed and taped for his 19 seconds on screen.)
 Another 30 seconds was spent noting that John of god has been accused of molesting one of his young patients and has been arrested several times for practicing medicine without a license.
 John is a farmer by training and has a large ranch outside of the town where he has his clinic.
 But most of the program focused on the people flocking to this clinic in the middle of nowhere (Abadiania) seeking a miracle.
 I guess "fair and balanced" journalism for topics like faith healing means following a few people around to see if the healing really works on them.
 Contrast that with a few skeptical comments and some accusations.
 And bring in an open-minded physician to say that John is either a healer or he's deluded.